-Outdoor Events - there are a lot of wonderful free outdoor events held in Maidstone throughout the year, including live music events in the parks and in the town centre.
+There is a number of Outdoor Events that offer a lot of wonderful free days out in Maidstone throughout the year, including live music events in the parks and in the town centre.
 Check out What's On for details.

 Teston Park, Whatman Park and Maidstone Millennium River Park all offer delightful waterside walking and picnicing areas.
 With an abundance of wildlife on the River Medway this can be peaceful, but very entertaining.

-Headcorn Aerodrome - offers free admission to all.
-You can watch the light aircraft come and go, people parachuting, eat at the atmospheric Wings restaurant surrounded by memorbilia, investigate the Lashenden Air Warfare Museum and, if you are lucky, see and hear the Spitfires come and go.
+Headcorn Aerodrome offers free admission to all.
+You can watch the light aircraft come and go, people parachuting, eat at the atmospheric Wings restaurant surrounded by memorabilia, investigate the Lashenden Air Warfare Museum and, if you are lucky, see and hear the Spitfires come and go.

-Lashenden Air Warfare Museum - discover the history of Headcorn Aerodrome and a great deal about the aircraft which have flown in battle into and out of this airfield.
+Lashenden Air Warfare Museum provides the chance to discover the history of Headcorn Aerodrome and a great deal about the aircraft which have flown in battle into and out of this airfield.
 (Donations are gratefully received).

 Things To Do Highlights